Gulab Jamun Recipe(With Khoya & Milk Powder)

 • When the balls are evenly golden and browned, remove from the slotted spoon and add them directly into the sugar syrup.

-• If you feel the jamun is not soaking in the sugar syrup, then warm the whole gulab jamun along with the sugar syrup on stove-top for a couple of minutes.
+• If you feel the jamun is not soaking in the sugar syrup, then warm the gulab jamuns together with the sugar syrup on stove-top for a couple of minutes.
 Cover and set aside.
-Just warm them, don’t heat.
+Just warm the sugar syrup, don’t heat.

 • Gulab jamun can be served warm or cold.
 If they are at room temperature, then warm in the microwave and serve them topped with sugar syrup and garnished with pistachios or almond slices.